deanbot/ps-gametime/ABOUT.md

 Rare jobs can be completed once and reward the value assigned to the job, i.e. 2 points.
 Once completed, the job is removed from your list of available jobs.

-## Using Game Time Points
+## Game

+Spend Game Time points in order to play video games, computer games, etc... for a set period of time.

+**A Game Time point equates to 20 minutes of real life gaming time.**

+_Of course, the assumption here is that you won't play games otherwise._

-Game Time points accumulate as jobs are completed.
-Only whole points can be used.
-I.e., if you have 3.5 points, only 3 points are available to use.
-Once used, the points are removed from your balance.
+When spending Game Time points, only whole points can be used.
+I.e., if you have 3.5 points, only 3 points are available for use.
+Choose the amount you wish to and game for the equivalent amount of time.

-Points equate to an amount of real life gaming time, aka 20 minutes.

-Once you have earned a quantity of Game Time points, choose the amount you wish to use to game for the equivalent aount of time.
 I.e. spend 3 point to game for an hour.

-## Make Adjustments
+Used points are removed from your balance.

+## Adapt as you go

+Your jobs in Game Time are not set it stone.
+Create, edit, and remove jobs as you go.
+Rare jobs, by nature will be added as time goes on.

-Your jobs in game time are not set it stone.
-If you feel you're accumulating Game Time points too quickly try reducing rewards.
-You may want to reduce rewards for all jobs or only for specific jobs.
-Consider removing jobs that you are completing with little effort.
-Rare jobs, by nature will be added as time goes on when they are identified.
+If you feel that you're accumulating Game Time points too quickly try reducing rewards.
+You may want to reduce rewards across the board or only for specific jobs.
+Consider removing jobs that require little effort.

 If you achieve your focus goal, congratulations!
 Also, it might be time to restart Game Time.